 Our admissions policy of non-discrimination pertains to conditions and privileges of education, advancements and terminations.
 Therefore, a student's educational experience is based on merit and qualifications.
 Questions regarding our equal opportunity policies and practices should be directed to the radiography school program director, Dave Whipple, or the affirmative action coordinator in Akron Children's Human Resources department.

 The program also has an affiliation agreement with Saint Joseph’s College of Maine (SJCME) who offers both an Associate Degree and a Bachelor’s Degree in Radiologic Science Administration.
-Saint Joseph’s College of Maine establishes the criteria that is used to accept or deny a student’s request for transfer of college credit.
+Saint Joseph’s College of Maine establishes the criteria that is used to accept or deny a student’s Bachelors of Science in Radiologic Science Administration.

 Tuition for both programs is based on the prevailing university rate and Akron Children's Hospital has no control over those fees.

 Admission to the program is extremely competitive.
 General information meetings about admissions and the associate degree are held most Friday afternoons at the university.
-Meetings begin at 3 p.m. at the Summit College office, which is located in the Polsky Building on Main Street in Room #301.
+Meetings begin at 3 p.m. at the Summit College office, which is located in the Allied Health office in Room #265.
 Call 330-972-7220 for date confirmation.

-A complete course description of the program, courses and policies is available for your review in the Student Handbook, located in the program director’s office at Akron Children’s Hospital or at the UA Summit College office (Polsky Building #301).
+A complete course description of the program, courses and policies is available for your review in the Student Handbook, located in the program director’s office at Akron Children’s Hospital.

 Radiography students are involved in their professional didactic education and clinical rotations approximately 40-hours per week and the program does not follow the University of Akron academic calendar.